 In this work, the complete design, integration, and wind tunnel experimental assessment are presented for an intelligent composite UAV wing with state-sensing and awareness capabilities.
 The proposed incorporates novel bio-inspired multi-modal sensor networks that can be embedded inside composite materials to provide built-in sensing and intelligence capabilities to various structural components (wings, fuselage, other critical components).
 Micro-fabricated stretchable sensor networks, including integrated piezoelectric, strain, and temperature sensors are designed and monolithically embedded in the layup of the composite wing.
 In addition, stochastic signal processing and system identification techniques are employed in order to accurately interpret the sensing data collected from piezoelectric and strain sensors.
-The experimental evaluation and assessment of the intelligent wing is demonstrated via wind tunnel experiments under varying angles of attack and airflow velocities for the identification of the complete airflow-structural dynamics and the investigation of the strain distribution for the considered operating conditions.
+The experimental evaluation and assessment of the intelligent wing is demonstrated via wind tunnel experiments under varying angles of attack and airflow velocities for the identification for the considered operating conditions.